-The Limit on Contactless Payments using cards has increased from €30 to €50.
+The Limit on Contactless Card Payments in Ireland has increased from €30 to €50.

-This is because of the increased need for contactless payments to help reduce the spread of coronavirus.
-The roll out of the change to retail outlets was expected to be in place at most retailers by April 1st 2020 .
+This was done to encourage more contactless payments to help reduce the spread of coronavirus.
+The roll-out of this change was in place at most retailers by April 1st 2020 .

 Important – If you use phone payment apps such as Google Pay or Apple Pay – there are NO spending limits when using these for contactless payments.